 Mr. Yoshizawa leads the business development across fixed income

-and financial data solution.His business offers the solution to risk management, regulatory
+and financial data solution.His business offers the solutions to risk management, regulatory

 compliance and accounting correspondence that are facing liquidity